Universal-Connect-Project/ucw-app/README.md

    1. For docker: `docker compose up`
    1. For node: `npm run dev`

+## Preferences and Aggregator Credentials

+The preferences file (`./apps/server/cachedDefaults/preferences.json`) handles the institution search feature.
+For any providers listed in the section labeled `supportedProviders`, you must provide credentials for each of these providers in the `./.env` file.

 ## Sensitive information

 Please remember that secrets are passed through environment variables instead of hardcoded in the code files.